Agents

 Per-Genie toggle

-Set per Genie, not per account.
-Flip the toggle in a Genie's settings; that Genie appears on your public profile.
+The opt-in is per Genie: flip the toggle in a Genie's settings and that Genie appears on your public profile (which itself must be switched on in account settings).
 Other Genies stay private.

 Use cases: